 AIAM is awarded the Tuition Hero badges for 2014 and 2015 for not raising tuition.

 AIAM is approved to add Master Degree in Acupuncture

-Students applying to Acupuncture Program are required to have Bachelor’s degree and will graduate with a Master Degree.
+Students applying to the Acupuncture Program are required to have a Bachelor’s degree and will graduate with a Master Degree.

 Chinese Herbal Dispensary Opens

 New clinical offering by Acupuncture Faculty for prescribed Chinese Herbs.

 Students beginning the PN Program after Summer quarter of 2019 will now only have to attend for 9 months in order to earn their diploma.

 Chief Executive Officer